Hello growers! Let’s learn about feeding our plants their first dose of cannabis nutrients.

 Chloromine is another similar disinfectant that breaks down in water much slower.
 It will however breakdown in soil naturally.

-This is why it’s so important to use a product like Reefertilizer Start which contains mycorrhizal fungi and other microorganisms.
+This is why it’s so important to use a product like Reefertilizer Start which contains mycorrhizal fungi and food for microorganisms living in your soil.
 These microorganisms help keep the soil healthy by breaking down amino acids for the plants.
 Small amounts of chlorine might damage a few, but the rest will quickly multiply and fill that gap.

 Are You Having Problems With Your Water Source?